Get ready for the Greatest Show on Earth with these cool circus and carnival kids birthday party ideas.

 Circus Games and Activities

-Here’s an entire page with the coolest kids birthday party ideas for Circus and Carnival party games, such as:
+Here’s an entire page with the coolest kids birthday party ideas for Circus and Carnival kids party games, such as:

 - Peanut Relay